 Combining a background as a research biologist with extensive experience in non-profit senior management, Kevin works to ensure the programmatic and operational success of Wildlands Restoration Volunteers as Director of Programs.
 He holds a Ph.D. in Interdisciplinary Biological Sciences from Northwestern University and has led multiple non-profits through expansion periods with nationally significant results.
 In a previous position, he developed an indoor/outdoor “Nature & Music” series bringing together professional musicians, artists, and land management agencies that was featured as a national model for community engagement by the Kennedy Center and National Park Service in Washington, DC.
 He’s never met an Excel formula he doesn’t like, and he knows his way around a French horn.
-In his spare time you can find him conducting his own ongoing restoration projects on his Boulder foothills property, plus he enjoys backpacking, traveling, and getting his daily news fix in five languages.
+In his spare time you can find him pursuing his own restoration projects on his property in the Boulder foothills, plus enjoying backpacking, traveling, and getting his daily news fix in five languages.

 MORGAN CROWLEY – PROGRAM MANAGER, HABITATS & INVASIVE WEEDS

 303-543-1411 ext.
 102, firstname.lastname@example.org

 Morgan joined WRV in 2014 following eight years as a volunteer.
-She has now stepped up to fill the position of Program Manager for both the Invasive Weeds Program and the southern unit of our Restoration Program.
+She has now stepped up to fill the position of Program Manager for both the Invasive Weeds Program and the southern unit of our Habitats Program.
 Combining on-the-ground leadership experience with WRV, several seasons with the City of Boulder in habitat restoration, a Master’s in Landscape Architecture, and a fiery passion for the mission and work of WRV, Morgan’s focus includes facilitating the growing Myrtle Spurge Coalition and coordinating with the agency partners.
 Morgan has been wandering the local hills for 18 years getting to know the plants, animals, and minerals therein and can often be found doing that or moongazing, baking, fortune telling, writing, crafting, or drinking coffee in a local cafe.

 NATE BOSCHMANN – PROGRAM MANAGER, TRAILS & HABITATS (Fort Collins office)

 970-493-2075 ext.
 203, email@example.com